42BV/rest-convention/08-architecture-considerations.md

 ### Other standards

-Why not take another existing standard?
+Why not take an other existing standard?
 That is a fair question and it's also what we started out with.
 However we could not find any standard that was both complete and written with a Spring/Angular implementation in mind.

 Some of the existing standards and best practices we evaluated and were inspired by: